The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 Trim

-This option allows you to trim the legend items if their legend exceeds the value of Text Width
+This option allows you to trim the legend items if their legend exceeds the value of Text Width.

 Wrap

-This option allows you to wrap legend items based on the value of Text Width
+This option allows you to wrap legend items based on the value of Text Width.

 This option allows you to set the maximum width for the Legend Items, and it is applicable only if text-overflow is set as Trim or Wrap.

-property in the property panel, the dependent properties, which are Legend color, Legend position, customization button and Legend title are also hidden.
+If you uncheck the Show Legend property in the property panel, the dependent properties, which are Legend color, Legend position, customization button and Legend title are also hidden.

 NOTE: For single series, Legend wont be visible.

-This option enables you to format the values of the primary and secondary axis using the formatting details provided by clicking the Format
+This option enables you to format the values of the primary and secondary axis using the formatting details provided by clicking the Format button.
+For more information, please consult the measure format.

 This section allows you to customize the axis settings in the chart.